sultanul-ovi/Programming-with-Google-Go-Specialization/Course_01_Getting_Started_with_Go/03_composite_data_types.md

 Each iteration assigns one key/value pair to the loop variables.

-## Summary

-Maps are a powerful feature in Go that make it easy to work with arbitrary key/value data.
+> Maps are a powerful feature in Go that make it easy to work with arbitrary key/value data.
 Their constant-time lookup and flexible key types make them essential for tasks like indexing and configuration storage.
 Key operations include creation using `make()`, accessing and modifying elements with subscript notation, checking existence with two-value assignment, and iterating with `range`.

 ---

-# Structs in Go
+## Structs in Go

-Structs are an **aggregate data type** in Go, also known as composite data types.
+> Structs are an **aggregate data type** in Go, also known as composite data types.
 They are used to group together different data fields (of potentially different types) into a single object.
 Structs are extremely useful for organizing and managing related data.

----

-## Why Use Structs?
+#### Why Use Structs?
 Suppose you are creating a representation of a **Person** who has the following information:

 - Name
 - Address
 - Phone Number

-### Option 1: Use separate variables
+#### Option 1: Use separate variables

 You could use three separate variables per person: